Community services

 The agency which made the decision will tell you if your decision can be reviewed.
 If you are unsure whether NCAT can review a decision, you may need to check the relevant Act.

-Generally, you have to ask the government department or agency to review the decision before coming to NCAT.
-This is called an internal review.
+Generally, you usually have to ask the agency to review the decision before coming to NCAT.
+This is called an “internal review”.
 You must request an internal review within 28 days of being told of the decision.

 • a decision is exempt from an internal review; or